tomkowz/TSAssetsPickerController/README.md

 I decided to share this picker because it's easy to add to the project, easy to maintain and it works very well.
 This picker is used by [iWrapper app](https://itunes.apple.com/pl/app/iwrapper-superb-screenshots/id549973157?mt=8).
 Try it and apply to your projects.

-Why should I use it?
+Why should You use it?
 ========================
 Why should you write the same controller from scratch? :)